tfachada/thesist/template/Chapters/0-Quick-guide.typ

 You can keep this file in the project while removing it from `main.typ` if you want to keep it as a reference.

 Keep in mind that this template may receive new features in the future.
 This will be influenced, in part, by the evolution of both the package ecosystem and Typst itself.
 Just like with your other imported packages, you can update the `thesist` version number in your `.typ` files.
-Instructions will be given on this template's changelogs if you need to take any extra steps after that.
+Instructions will be given on the new version's changelog if you need to take any extra steps after that.

 *Feel free to contribute to this package's repository if you so wish.*